caleblareau/BST235_presentation/bst235_pres.md

 - L2 loss + L1 regularization = sparse coefficients
 - Hinge loss + L1 regularization = sparse support vectors
 - Lasso point estimates are biased and Adaptive lasso resolves this for large effect sizes

+<br><br>
-- The data generating mechanism is important for model specification
+- Underlying data and choice of model is vital for accurate statistical inferences
+  - We've created an interactive platform to build intuition

 Citations
 ========================================================